MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-accounts.md

 # Service, User, and Security Accounts

 During the setup and operation of Operations Manager, you will be asked to provide credentials for several accounts.
-The beginning of this section provides information about each of those accounts, including the SDK and Config Service, Agent Installation, Data Warehouse Write, and Data Reader accounts.
+This article provides information about each of these accounts, including the SDK and Config Service, Agent Installation, Data Warehouse Write, and Data Reader accounts.

-If you use domain accounts and your domain Group Policy object (GPO) has the default password expiration policy set as required, you will either have to change the passwords on the service accounts according to the schedule, use low maintenance system accounts, or configure the accounts so that the passwords never expire.
+If you use domain accounts and your domain Group Policy object (GPO) has the default password expiration policy set as required, you will either have to change the passwords on the service accounts according to the schedule, use system accounts, or configure the accounts so that the passwords never expire.

 ## Action accounts

 In System Center Operations Manager, management servers, gateway servers, and agents all execute a process called MonitoringHost.exe.
-MonitoringHost.exe is what each server role uses to accomplish monitoring activities such as executing a monitor or running a task.
+MonitoringHost.exe is used to accomplish monitoring activities such as executing a monitor or running a task.
 Other example of actions MonitoringHost.exe performs include:

 - Monitoring and collecting Windows event log data.
 - Monitoring and collecting Windows performance counter data.